 Living expenses were extremely cheap; I had been ultra frugal my entire life and really did not know how to spend the huge amounts of money I was now raking in every two weeks.
-For that entire first year out of college, I had a real routine down:

 - Gas: Once a month I filled up my gas tank (I lived just two blocks away from where I worked).

 - Laundry: I washed my clothes at the Laundromat.
 Once a week it was two loads of wash, and then when I changed them over to the dryer.

 - Food: I would go grocery shopping just two stores down from the laundromat.
 My grocery spending consisted of approximately $75 the first and third weeks of the month, and $25 the second and fourth weeks in the month.
 By the time I was finished shopping from my list my laundry was finished.
 I then folded, loaded up my car, and drove the three minutes home.

 - Other Costs: Since I was living with a roommate, I only paid half of the internet, cable, and electric bills.